duke-libraries/duke-libraries.github.io/_posts/2015-09-08-hydra-role-based-access-control.md

 end
 {% endhighlight %}

-The custom RDF vocabulary describes the type and properties of the class:
+The custom RDF vocabulary describes the type and properties of the class (the namespace is not important, but has been left in here for clarity):

-{% highlight %}
+{% highlight ruby %}
 module Ddr
   module Vocab
     class Roles < RDF::StrictVocabulary("http://repository.lib.duke.edu/vocab/roles/")